lpsinger/userguide/glossary.rst

     HEALPix
         Hierarchical Equal Area isoLatitude Pixelation, a scheme for indexing positions on the unit sphere.
+See https://healpix.sourceforge.io.

     HEN
         High Energy Neutrino, particularly in the context of multi-messenger